-Before you pull the trigger on a hot new gadget or give in to a new fitness craze, think about whether it will really push you to realize your goals
+Before you pull the trigger on new fitness tech or give in to a hot gadget, think about whether it will really push you to realize your goals

 1. Will it improve training quality and consistency?

 The main components of general fitness are strength, flexibility, overall endurance, and body composition.
 When these are addressed, it means you are definitely improving your level of physical fitness.

 The goal of training is to apply stimulus so the body will adapt and recover to get stronger.
 Fitness trackers and mobile training apps can help set a good training plan you can follow and remind you when to progress and even adjust your sets, reps, and load.
 Heart rate monitors can also help if you are training at your desired intensity for HIIT or other forms of aerobic training.

 Now there are even wearable Push Bands for velocity-based training, which are straps you wear or attach to a bar that can help monitor power output during training or exercise.